zjsteyn/pibox/index.md

 4. Once your image has been written to the SD card you can pop it into your Raspberry Pi Model 3 B and you should be ready to go.

-5. Once started, you should see the SolarPi hotspot and will be able to connect to the open hotspot and access the WordPress server at https://172.24.1.1
+5. Once started, you should see the SolarPi hotspot and will be able to connect to the open hotspot and access the WordPress server at http: // 172.24.1.1

 **Plase Note:**